phpMyAdmin Repair and Optimize Database Tables Tutorial

 Table './wordpress/wp_redirection_404' is marked as crashed and should be repaired.

-The good this is that you can easily fix this with the repair tool that comes builtin with phpMyAdmin[1] and Adminer[2].
+You can quickly fix this with the repair tool built-in with phpMyAdmin[1] and Adminer[2].

 (Adminer is an easy to use one file DB administrating alternative to phpMyAdmin)